DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 <div class="govuk-inset-text">This endpoint is only available for systems integrated with API v3 onwards.
 They will not return data for API v1 or v2.</div>

-Providers can view data for participants who have transferred:
+As soon as school induction tutors have entered the information to the DfE service, providers can view data for participants who have transferred:

 * **from** schools they are in partnership with
 * **to** schools they are in partnership with